Updated: Jan 4

 By Carlo Lapuz, Marketing Specialist, January 26, 2022

 Hello Canadian snowbirds, some of you may be travelling to the States for warmer weather and sunshine or to visit beloved friends and family.
 Whatever the case may be, we understand travelling comes with enough stress and your cell phone does not need to be one of them.
-There is nothing more frustrating than purchasing a travel SIM card and realizing your phone doesn’t work.
-To help spare you some headache and a ton of frustration, we will share some practical cell phone tips to help prepare you for your trip.
+There is nothing more frustrating than purchasing an American sim card and getting no service.
+To help spare you the headache and a few hair strands, we will share some practical cell phone tips to help prepare you for your trip.

 To find your phone’s specifications, you can do a google search if you know the model or try this handy website called imei.info which determines your phone’s bandwidths based on the IMEI number.

-Click here to check the coverage in your area with Jethro Mobile.
+Check out our coverage map to see if Jethro Mobile is available at your location.
 Simply type in a city, state or zip code and drop a pin near your location.

 Jethro Mobile runs off the T-Mobile network.
-You can find a list of their band and frequencies here and see if it matches with your phone’s specifications.
+You can find a list of their frequencies here and see if it matches with your phone’s specifications.

 I Crossed the Border and Still Have No Service

-If you are traveling by land to the US, it is quite common to see “no service” or “no signal” displayed on your screen upon entry.
-Depending on where you are coming from, you may have to drive a little further into the States until the phone registers a tower.
+If you are traveling by land to the US, you might initially get “no service” or “no signal” upon entry.
+Depending on where you are entering from, you might have to drive a little further into the States or a major city until the phone registers a tower.
 If you still cannot establish a connection, try turning the phone off and on again to restart the device.

 Another reason to check device compatibility is because some carriers may restrict certain phones from their network.
 Your phone could match their frequency but if the phone is restricted, your service may be limited.